Xin-Zhou-smu/PatchNet/deeplearning/README.md

    In each "year-month-day-hour-minute-second" folder, there are many intermediate model files are named by "epoch_x.pt" (x is a number).
 For example, "epoch_20.pt" means the model are saved after training 20 epochs.

    We need to load these stored models when doing evaluation.
-If we load "epocj_20.pt" and do evaluation, that means we only evaluate the performance of the model "epoch_20.pt" (model saved at 20th epoch).
-Usually we will do evaluation on the model with biggest epoch number (usually the more epoch we trained, the better the trained model is).
-For example, in PatchNet the largest epoch is 50, so we may load in the model "epoch_50.pt" and evaluate on it.
+If we load "epoch_20.pt" and do evaluation, that means we only evaluate the performance of the model "epoch_20.pt" (model saved at 20th epoch).

 ## Contact

-Questions and discussion are welcome: vdthoang.2016@smu.edu.sg
+Questions and discussion are welcome: vdthoang.2016@smu.edu.sg Or xinzhou.2020@phdcs.smu.edu.sg